gwehrm/watson_analysis/README.md

 * watson_crawler.ipynb - Jupyter Notebook with the crawler used to get the data from watson.ch

-* word2vec - Jupyter Notebook with word2vec
+* word2vec - Jupyter Notebook with some Natural Language Processing